Happy Birthday David Packard: The Man With Manifold Talents

 Must Read

-It is an awesome journey of the man from engineer to the helm of one of the world’s largest electronic device manufacturing companies.
-The man did not restrict his workspace to only electronics but also took up to serving the country as the United States Deputy Secretary of Defense.
-A well-known philanthropist David Packard, the co-founder of Hewlett-Packard Company (NYSE: HPQ) has made many accomplishments and contributions across various sectors.
-On his 110th birth anniversary, here are a few interesting yet less known facts about the entrepreneur.
+The journey of this legendary figure, from his humble beginnings as an engineer to his pivotal role as the founder of one of the world’s largest electronic device manufacturing companies, is truly awe-inspiring.
+His aspirations extended far beyond electronics, leading him to serve his nation as the 13th United States Deputy Secretary of Defense.
+David Packard, a celebrated philanthropist and the co-founder of Hewlett-Packard Company (NYSE: HPQ), has made enduring contributions and left an indelible mark through his achievements.
+On his 111th birth anniversary today, here are a few interesting yet less-known facts about the entrepreneur.

 Date of Birth: September 7, 1912